Child sexual abuse

 Globally, nearly 1 in 8 girls experience sexual abuse before the age of 18.
-This means that over 370 million girls and women currently alive have experienced rape or sexual assault before turning 18.
+This means that over 370 million girls and women alive as of 2025 have experienced rape or sexual assault before turning 18.
 Boys and men are also affected, with estimates ranging from 240 to 310 million (about one in eleven) experiencing sexual violence during childhood.
 The prevalence of CSA varies across regions.
 Sub-Saharan Africa reports the highest rates, with 22% of girls and women affected, followed by Eastern and South-Eastern Asia.

-Most sexual abuse offenders are acquainted with their victims; approximately 30% are relatives of the child, most often brothers, fathers, uncles, or cousins; around 60% are other acquaintances, such as "friends" of the family, babysitters, or neighbors; strangers are the offenders in approximately 10% of child sexual abuse cases.
+Most sexual abuse offenders are acquainted with their victims.
+Approximately 30% are relatives of the child, most often brothers, fathers, uncles, or cousins; approximately 60% are other acquaintances, such as friends of family members, babysitters, or neighbors; and approximately 10% are strangers.
 Most child sexual abuse is committed by men; studies on female child molesters show that women commit 14% to 40% of offenses reported against boys and 6% of offenses reported against girls.

 The word pedophile is commonly applied indiscriminately to anyone who sexually abuses a child, but child sexual offenders are not pedophiles unless they have a strong sexual interest in prepubescent children.
 Under the law, child sexual abuse is often used as an umbrella term describing criminal and civil offenses in which an adult engages in sexual activity with a minor or exploits a minor for the purpose of sexual gratification.
-The American Psychological Association states that "children cannot consent to sexual activity with adults", and condemns any such action by an adult: "An adult who engages in sexual activity with a child is performing a criminal and immoral act which never can be considered normal or socially acceptable behavior."
+The American Psychological Association states that "children cannot consent to sexual activity with adults" and condemns any such action by an adult: "An adult who engages in sexual activity with a child is performing a criminal and immoral act which never can be considered normal or socially acceptable behavior."